sensai7/CCVDrum/README.md

 The board has a 'JTAG' section to easily flash a new firmware or code mod.

+It's possible to select the MIDI channel by having the the DRV, FLD, PAN and GAN potentiometers all the way down or up when the board is being powered up, being the minimum value a '0' and the maximum value a '1', the combination of these 4 "binary" values is the selected channel, being DRV the most significant bit and GAN the least significant bit.

 Useful links

  * Korg Volca Drum official site: https://www.korg.com/us/products/dj/volca_drum/